She's the world's most expensive cow, and part of Brazil's plan to put beef on everyone's plate

 In Brazil, 80% of the cows are Zebus, a subspecies originating in India with a distinctive hump and dewlap, or folds of draping neck skin.
 Viatina-19 belongs to the Nelore breed, which is raised for meat, not milk, and makes up most of Brazil's stock.

-The first Zebus arrived in Brazil in the latter half of the 19th century and they proved far hardier than European stock.
-They coped well with the sweltering tropical heat, proved resistant to parasites and gained weight faster.
-A prizewinning Nelore bull named Karvardi arrived from India in 1963, and some breeders still preserve cryogenically frozen doses of his semen, according to Brazil's Zebu association.
-Draped in traditional Indian vestments, Karvardi's preserved body stands in the Zebu Museum in Uberaba, the city in Brazil's agricultural heartland where Viatina-19 lives.

-Uberaba holds an annual gathering called ExpoZebu that bills itself as the world's biggest Zebu fair.
-Held several weeks ago, it was a far cry from the Brazil imagined abroad.
+The city of Uberaba, where Viatina-19 lives, holds an annual gathering called ExpoZebu that bills itself as the world's biggest Zebu fair.
+Held several weeks ago, it was a far cry from the Brazil that's imagined abroad.
 The dress code was boots, baseball caps and blue jeans.
 Evening concerts drew 10,000 spectators belting out their favorite country songs.
-But the main attraction was the daily cattle shows.
-Ranchers came from as far away as Zimbabwe and Indonesia.
-Stockmen shaved cows' ears and the bases of their horns — the equivalent of a fresh human haircut to charm show judges and win prizes that boost an animal's auction price.
+But the main attraction was the daily cattle shows where cows compete for prizes that boost an animal's auction price.

-The most prestigious auction is called Elo de Raça, and Viatina-19 has been sold at increasingly higher prices there.
-Searchlights shooting into the night sky on April 28 summoned the hundreds fortunate enough to receive invitations.
-Arthur Lira, the speaker of Congress' Lower House, drove in followed by a car with his security detail.
-He was set to offer his 3-month-old calf.

-''The auctions always present the best of what each person has and that spreads to other people, other breeders, and the genetics evolve,'' said Lira, who ranches in Brazil's northeast.
+A commodities boom in the 2000s turbocharged Brazilian agriculture, especially with a rising China buying soy and beef.
+Today, agriculture's influence extends to Brazil's Congress and the national consciousness.
+And Brazil, along with the U.S., is at the forefront of cattle genetics.

-Showstoppers like Donna and Viatina-19 are rarities in Brazil, where there are more than 230 million cows, according to the United States Department of Agriculture.
-It has the world's largest beef cattle population, and that's problematic; of the nation's total greenhouse emissions, 86% are linked to its food production, mainly for beef and soy, according to a World Bank report published last month.
-Huge swaths of Amazon rainforest have been slashed to create pasture, releasing carbon stored in trees, and cows belch methane that's far worse for the climate.
+Showstoppers like Donna and Viatina-19 are rarities in Brazil, which has more than 230 million cows, according to the USDA.
+It's the world's largest beef cattle population, and that's problematic; huge swaths of Amazon rainforest have been slashed to create pasture, releasing carbon stored in trees.
+And cows belch methane that's far worse for the climate.

-One of the best ways to cut livestock emissions is reducing cows' age of slaughter, said Rodrigo Gomes, a beef cattle researcher at the government's agricultural research corporation.
-Elite cows can gain weight fast enough to be slaughtered significantly younger.

-Others say genetic improvements are helpful but limited ways to reduce warming.
-Simpler, more effective measures include planting better grass for grazing and regularly moving cattle from pasture to pasture, said Beto Veríssimo, an agronomist who co-founded an environmental nonprofit called Imazon.
-Productivity in Brazil could be at least three times higher, said Veríssimo, who sits on the consultation committee of meatpacking giant JBS' Amazon fund.
-He receives no compensation.
+Genetic improvements that reduce cows' slaughtering age are helpful but limited ways to reduce warming.
+Simpler, more effective measures include planting better grass for grazing and regularly moving cattle from pasture to pasture, said Beto Veríssimo, an agronomist and the co-founder of an environmental nonprofit called Imazon.

-Ranching is here to stay; it's an economic engine in Brazil, which exported more than 2 million tons of beef in both 2022 and 2023, the most since records began in 1997.
-The overwhelming majority goes to developing nations, especially China, thanks to rising incomes that have put beef within reach.
-It's partly why agriculture and livestock activity grew 3.6% from 2015 to 2023, compared to 0.8% for services and a contraction in industry of 0.6%, according to calculations by LCA Consultores based on official data.

-President Luiz Inácio Lula da Silva has been working to open new markets.
-Last month, Lula met Prime Minister Fumio Kishida of Japan, home to the premium, marbled Wagyu beef; he urged his counterpart to taste Brazilian meat and become a believer.
+Meanwhile, President Luiz Inácio Lula da Silva has been working to open new markets.
+Last month, he met Prime Minister Fumio Kishida of Japan, home to the premium, marbled Wagyu beef; he urged his counterpart to taste Brazilian meat and become a believer.

 ''Please,'' he said, addressing his vice president at the event, ''take Prime Minister Fumio to eat steak at the best restaurant in Sao Paulo so that, the following week, he starts importing our beef.''